Introducing API Playground (and YouTube Monitoring!) Learn more

 Reply.io's homepage

-Anyway, using that same .CSV from earlier, we can import every single contact and data point we gathered earlier into Reply.io and create an outreach sequence.
+Using the same .csv from earlier, you can import each contact and data point into Reply.io and create a sequence.

 Reply.io's import process